Delta 1000

 Some flights used a third stage, either the Thiokol Star-37D or Star-37E, for launches beyond low Earth orbit.
 One probe launched by the Delta 1000 series, Delta 1913, was Explorer 49 that was placed into lunar orbit on 10 June 1973.

 Delta 1000 rockets were launched from Space Launch Complex 2W at Vandenberg AFB and Launch Complex 17B at Cape Canaveral.
-All eight (1972-1975) launches were successful.
+All eight (1972–1975) launches were successful.

-Launching from LC-17B was had resulted successful removal of the exploitor-47 spacecraft for the study of the Earth's magnetosphere.
-During the first stage a carrier rocket was used in the modification of Delta-1604 with the onboard number 579/D90.

 The Japanese N-II and H-I launch vehicles used the same Extended Long Tank Thor first stage.
 For the second stage, the N-II used the Delta-F while the H-I had the Japanese LE-5 engine which used liquid hydrogen and oxygen.